Letter from the Transportation Supervisor

 We are pleased to be transporting your child to and from school this year.
 We are very proud of the safety record of our school buses and the professionalism of our transportation team.

-LACS school buses travel over 275,000 miles every year.
-We transport approximately 1,000 students every day.
+LACS school buses travel over 287,400 miles every year and we transport approximately 1,000 students each day.
 Our commitment to safety is second to none.
 Our buses are inspected by a DOT inspector biannually.
-Our transportation staff is a highly trained group of professionals that includes 14 regular route drivers, 2 special need drivers with 2 attendants, 2 mechanics, and 11 sub drivers and attendants.
+Our transportation staff is a highly trained group of professionals that includes 14 regular route drivers, 3 special need drivers with 3 attendants, 2 mechanics, and 8 sub drivers and 6 sub attendants.
 We encourage you to use our school bus transportation as it is the safest transportation for your children.

 Please help us ensure your child’s safety by following these simple but important procedures: